You should act now to review your coverage options and sign up for new coverage. You may have more than one option.

 Once you elect COBRA and pay the first premium, you will not be eligible to apply for a Marketplace plan with tax credits until the next Open Enrollment period.
 Even though COBRA lasts 36 months, you do have the option of dropping it earlier if you become eligible for other coverage.

 You can apply for Marketplace coverage on your own or ask for help from a Navigator or other Marketplace assister program.
 Indicate on the Marketplace website that you are applying for coverage during a SEP and make your plan selection.
 In federal Marketplace states, you will be required to provide proof of your qualifying event before your new coverage will take effect.
 For example, if you were also eligible for COBRA under your parent’s plan, submitting a copy of your COBRA notice can document your eligibility for the SEP.
 Healthcare.gov will give you 30 days from the date you select your new plan to provide proof of your other coverage loss.
 It is very important to act quickly to complete this verification process.
 If you do not submit the required documentation within 30 days, your plan selection may be cancelled.
 You can restart your application for an SEP if your qualifying event was less than 60 days ago.

 Finally, if your income is very low, you might qualify for Medicaid.
-Most states have extended Medicaid eligibility to cover adults with current monthly income up to 138% of the federal poverty level (a monthly income of about $1,481 for a single person in 2022.)
+Most states have extended Medicaid eligibility to cover adults with current monthly income up to 138% of the federal poverty level.
 Medicaid is open for enrollment year round.
 You can also apply for Medicaid through the Marketplace and can get help with your application from a Navigator or other in-person assistance program.